-As a public administration scholar, he has published in Public Administration Review, Public Finance Review, Public Budgeting and Finance, Municipal Finance Journal, and Chinese Public Administration Review, and has worked on funded projects supported by the Minnesota Legislature, Minnesota Department of Transportation, and the Lincoln Institute of Land Policy.
+Jerry has published in Public Administration Review, Journal of Public Administration Research and Theory, Public Management Review, American Review of Public Administration, Urban Studies, Journal of Urban Affairs, Public Finance Review, Public Money & Management, Public Budgeting and Finance, Municipal Finance Journal, and Chinese Public Administration Review, etc., and has worked on funded projects supported by the Minnesota Legislature, Minnesota Department of Transportation, and the Lincoln Institute of Land Policy.

 Jerry was named the Humphrey School's Instructor of the Year in 2009 and 2013.
-He is currently the Director of Graduate Degree (DGS) for the Master of Public Policy (MPP) program.
-Jerry founded the Institute for Urban & Regional Infrastructure Finance (IURIF) within the Humphrey School in 2017, and serves as its director.
+He served as the Director of Graduate Degree (DGS) for the Master of Public Policy (MPP) program during 2017-2021.

 PhD in Public Administration (University of Georgia, 2005)

 Tan, j. & Zhao, J. (2019).
 Explaining the Duration of PPP Adoption: Local Government Capacity, Leadership Characteristics, and Project Features, The Journal of Public Management,

 tan, j. & Zhao, J. (2019).
 The Rise of Public-Private Partnerships in China: An Effective Financing Approach for Infrastructure Investment?, Public Administration Review,